Updated: Jul 7, 2019

 Or start realizing that we are in the middle of a war and it is time to get up and start fighting?

-I pray to you stand up, start screaming a battle cry, and join us.
+I pray to you stand up, start screaming a battle cry, join us, and become an abolitionist.

 5. (Christian News Wire, June 11, 2014) (“The Nofap Experiment: A Voyage Through Porn Addiction, Support, and Recovery”, Project Know, September 30, 2013, http://www.projectknow.com/discover/taking-a-whack-at-porn-addiction/#.VcppB_lVhBc